-- (a) Current and signed foreign licence including type or class rating; (initial issue and renewal) - (b) Current radio operator's permit/licence and language proficiency (initial issue and renewal); - (c) Current medical certificate (initial issue and renewal); - (d) Aircraft type proficiency and instrument rating proficiency check dated not more than 12 months for initial issue and renewal. - (e) Passport or Identification Card (initial issue only). - Note 1:The CAA will verify licences if the validation is to be issued for Commercial Air Transport, so to avoid delays from National Aviation Authorities (NAA), applicants are recommended to include in their application a letter from the NAA that issued the licence, confirming the authenticity of the licence details before making application for a validation. - Note 2:The CAA will request a certificate of training completion when, based on the CAR LIC list of type and class rating equivalent standards, a differential training is required for a different type of aircraft under a same class.
+- (a) [Written request from the owner/operator (this is not applicable to freelance pilots). - (b) Current and valid pilot licence issued in accordance with ICAO Annex I which includes the applicable type or class rating (initial issue, renewal and variation);] - (c) Current radio operator's permit/licence and language proficiency (initial issue and renewal); - (d) Current medical certificate (initial issue and renewal); - (e) [Evidence of experience/proficiency/competency, as applicable and instrument currency;] - (f) Passport or Identification Card (initial issue only). - Note 1:The CAA will verify licences if the validation is to be issued for Commercial Air Transport, so to avoid delays from National Aviation Authorities (NAA), applicants are recommended to include in their application a letter from the NAA that issued the licence, confirming the authenticity of the licence details before making application for a validation. - Note 2:[The CAA will request evidence of training when, based on the CAR LIC list of type and class rating, a differences course of training is required for a different type or variant of aircraft under a same type or class].